Antifreeze Leaking under Car Driver Side: Troubleshoot and Fix the Leak

 • The new fusing silicone formula fuses in seconds and bonds to itself permanently.
 Better elasticity and better elastic memory.
 Easier to separate from the plastic liner.
 Thorough fusion without the need to clamp or tie the ends

 • Resists pressure up to 950 PSI and insulates up to 8,000 volts.
 Withstands constant operating temperatures of 392F degrees (200C) and resists up to 500F degrees (260C).
 Resistance to oils, fuels, and many chemicals.
-Does not become gummy or sticky
+Refer to Product Description for instructions for proper use

 • Insulate and protect wiring and connections.
 Waterproof connections and fittings.
 Replace shrink tape and shrink tubing.
 Wrap wires for safety and protection.
 Wrap tool handles, aircraft handles and knobs for a non-slip grip and emergency repairs on lines and hoses